skepee-LEARN/Dispose-usage/README.md

 ## Release notes
-Example on how to use `using` statement and use of `IDisposable` interface.
+Code example on how to use `using` statement and use of `IDisposable` interface.
 More details in the project.